-'The oak and chestnut generally grow on dry ground; the
+The oak and chestnut generally grow on dry ground; the latter more especially on ridges.

-'The black oak and chestnut grow on a sandy and poor soil, as do the various species of the pine, including the hemlock.
+• The black oak and chestnut grow on a sandy and poor soil, as do the various species of the pine, including the hemlock.

 'White and red oak, blended with other woods, bespeak a strong and lasting soil.